-The authors are requested to follow the schedule to prepare the manuscript.
+The authors are requested to download the sample template from our website's left side menu bar.
+Please follow the schedule below to prepare the manuscript.

 The language of the manuscript must be in English.
 Special case if any scholar wants to a published paper by own national language then he/she have to send a one-note which will reflect the required documents for publishing the article through their national language.